elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-have-myths-influenced-modern-art-and-literature.md

 url: /learn/education-studies/questions/how-have-myths-influenced-modern-art-and-literature
 score: -1.0
 related_article1:
-    id: 166013
+    id: 166001
+    title: >-
-    title: Who are some of the key gods, goddesses, heroes, and monsters in mythology?
+        What are the key characteristics of the Archaic, Classical, and Hellenistic periods in Greek archaeology?
     subject: Education Studies
-    url: /learn/education-studies/questions/who-are-some-of-the-key-gods-goddesses-heroes-and-monsters-in-mythology
+    url: /learn/education-studies/questions/what-are-the-key-characteristics-of-the-archaic-classical-and-hellenistic-periods-in-greek-archaeology
 related_article2:
-    id: 166009
+    id: 166011
-    title: In what ways did the Renaissance influence the reception of classical myths?
+    title: >-
+        What role do sacrificial practices and the pantheon of gods play in ancient religious beliefs?
     subject: Education Studies
-    url: /learn/education-studies/questions/in-what-ways-did-the-renaissance-influence-the-reception-of-classical-myths
+    url: /learn/education-studies/questions/what-role-do-sacrificial-practices-and-the-pantheon-of-gods-play-in-ancient-religious-beliefs
 related_article3:
-    id: 166011
+    id: 166004
-    title: What role do sacrificial practices and the pantheon of gods play in ancient religious beliefs?
+    title: >-
+        How does vase painting contribute to our understanding of ancient iconography?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-role-do-sacrificial-practices-and-the-pantheon-of-gods-play-in-ancient-religious-beliefs
+    url: /learn/education-studies/questions/how-does-vase-painting-contribute-to-our-understanding-of-ancient-iconography
 related_article4:
-    id: 166016
+    id: 166001
+    title: >-
-    title: What were the key factors in the expansion and influence of the Roman Empire?
+        What are the key characteristics of the Archaic, Classical, and Hellenistic periods in Greek archaeology?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-were-the-key-factors-in-the-expansion-and-influence-of-the-roman-empire
+    url: /learn/education-studies/questions/what-are-the-key-characteristics-of-the-archaic-classical-and-hellenistic-periods-in-greek-archaeology
 related_article5:
-    id: 166015
+    id: 166011
-    title: How did the city-states and the Olympic Games shape Greek civilization?
+    title: >-
+        What role do sacrificial practices and the pantheon of gods play in ancient religious beliefs?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-did-the-citystates-and-the-olympic-games-shape-greek-civilization
+    url: /learn/education-studies/questions/what-role-do-sacrificial-practices-and-the-pantheon-of-gods-play-in-ancient-religious-beliefs
 ---

 &nbsp;